jdm/who-roots-the-rooters/dump.md

 This solves the use-after-free issue.
 But to keep users happy,
 we also need to keep the browser's memory footprint small.
-This means destroying objects as soon as possible when they are no longer needed.
+This means destroying objects as soon as they are no longer needed.
 Unfortunately, the cross-language "reflector" scheme introduces a major complication.